-May 31st, June 1st & 2nd are the dates for this year’s “Route 66” Summerfest in Rolla, Missouri.
-This is the 18th year for this event, which is held on the first weekend in June each year.
-It was originally started to promote downtown Rolla, but it has evolved into an area wide celebration for all ages to promote old Route 66 and the beginning of summer.
+May 30-June 1 are the dates for this year’s “Route 66” Summerfest in Rolla, Missouri.
+This is the 20th year for this event.
+It was originally started to promote downtown Rolla but it has evolved into an area wide celebration for all ages to promote old Route 66 and the beginning of summer.
 The weekend begins Friday, May 30th at 7 PM where eligible ladies compete at the Rolla Downtown Band Shell for the honor of being crowned “Miss Route 66” or “Miss Summerfest”.
 All single ladies from Rolla, Cuba, St. James, Newburg or attending a local college or university between the ages of 17 and 21 are encouraged to participate.

-Friday morning, May 31st, portions of downtown are closed as food vendors and musicians set up for the evening’s festivities.
-At 4:00 Friday afternoon hundreds of classic cars and motorcycles arrive at the St. James Visitor Center to show off their cars and prepare to “Cruise Route 66”.
-At the same time, back in downtown Rolla, the cooks for the annual Association of United States Army (AUSA) picnic will be working hard to prepare the evening meal for AUSA members and anyone else who supports the military.
-Friday evening bring your lawn chair for the Miss Route 66 crowning ceremony and plan to say for a “drive-in” movie and all the popcorn you can eat.
-Also, the skateboard track will be open for skateboarders young and old.
+Friday morning portions of downtown are closed as food vendors and musicians set up for the evening’s festivities.
+At 4 PM Friday afternoon hundreds of classic cars and motorcycles arrive at the St. James Visitor Center to show off their cars and prepare to “Cruise Route 66”.

 At 6 PM Friday evening the classic cars gathered in St. James will begin their cruise down old Route 66.
 They will bring with them all of the queen candidates, one of which will be crowned the 2014 Miss Route 66.
 Bring your lawn chairs for the 7 PM crowning ceremony and stay for the “drive-in” movie, Frozen, that evening.
 Also, on Friday is the charity poker run for all you motorcycle enthusiasts and skate boarding events for the kids.
 New this year is a drummer’s competition at 8:30 PM at the band shell.
 Also on Friday the annual Tennis Tournament begins at 6 PM in Ber Juan Park.